BaverKoca/Website-DNA-Analyzer/README.md

 ## Project Status

 This project is feature-complete as a deterministic MVP and ready for demo use.
 The next production step would be separating Playwright analysis into a dedicated worker or browser-capable runtime.

----

-## License

-This project is currently private/proprietary unless a license is added.